opulencephp/docs/orm-units-of-work.md

 ```

 <h2 id="entity-registry">Entity Registry</h2>
 Entities that are scheduled for insertion/deletion/update are managed by an `EntityRegistry`.
 The `EntityRegistry` is also responsible for tracking any changes made to the entities it manages.
 By default, it uses reflection, which for some classes might be slow.
-To speed up the comparison between two objects to see if they're identical, you can use `registerComparisonFunction()`:
+To speed up the comparison between two objects to see if they're identical, you can use `registerComparisonFunction()`.

+Let's say that all you care about when checking if two users are identical is whether or not their usernames are identical:

 ```php
 use Opulence\ORM\EntityRegistry;